willhaigh/ha-gtfs-rt-v2/README.md

-# Home Assistant Realtime GTFS (Queensland, Australia)
+# Home Assistant Realtime GTFS V2

 This project contains a new sensor that provides real-time departure data for local transit systems that provide gtfs feeds.

 It is based on the excellent work that has been done previously by @zacs and @phardy.
-It includes a number of modifications to work with realtime data for trains and buses provided by Translink in Queensland, Australia
+Originally inspired by a desire to make the existing code work with realtime data for trains and buses provided by Translink in Queensland, Australia (who have unique route ids for each route/calendar combination) this version also contains a number of other improvements.

 ## Installation (HACS) - Recommended
 0. Have [HACS](https://custom-components.github.io/hacs/installation/manual/) installed, this will allow you to easily update